darksapien23151/MATH_GESTURES/README.md

 ### Step 4: Generate your own Google Gemini API token:
 1. In any browser of your wish, open Google for Developers Webpage and then navigate to the QuickStart of the Gemini API.

 2. Get your own API Key, based on the version and your requirements of the Requests, etc,. and paste the same in the `index.py` file.
-(You can use mine too!, but..)

 ### Step 5: Run the Application